Google Assistant will soon be able to find your lost keys

 Thanks to this new update, you should be able to say simpler things like "Hey Google, find my keys", and the Tile tracker attached to your keys will ring, allowing you to find them quickly.

-You may be wondering why Tile has bothered to make this announcement when the new feature won't be available until the end of 2019, but in the face of rumors that Apple is about to launch its own rival tracker, it makes perfect sense.
+You may be wondering why Tile has bothered to make this announcement when the new feature won't be available until later this year, but in the face of rumors that Apple is about to launch its own rival tracker, it makes perfect sense.

 According to some digging done by MacRumors into an internal build of iOS 13, Apple's rumored new accessory will help you "tag your everyday items" and "never lose them again".